 Westford could be in line for $7.8 million of matching funding and a community vote to approve funds and proceed with the library renovation/expansion in the 2021-2022 timeframe.
 Town residents will vote on funding both at a future Town Meeting and at the ballot.

-Ukulele Strum-Along: You Learn to Play by Playing: Saturday, June 16 at 2:00 p.m.
+Ukulele Strum Along: Saturday, December 22 at 2:00 p.m.
+Learn to play by playing!
 Focusing on 2 and 3 chord songs, this program is for the beginner ukulele player who wants to practice and play music with others.
 Singing is encouraged.
 Ukuleles available to borrow, songs projected onto a screen so no music stands or books necessary.
-This new program will meet on a monthly basis.
-Register here to borrow a ukulele or bring your own.
-Open to adults and teens.
-Please note, there will be no Ukulele Strum-Alongs in July or August but they will resume in September.
+This program is open to adults and teens.
+Register here or in the Information Services

-Mystery Book Club: Monday, June 25 at 10:30 a.m.
+Monday Mystery Book Club: Monday, January 28 at 10:30 a.m.
 Wake up your week with a stimulating book discussion!
-We meet once a month on Monday morning @ 10:30 a.m. in the Mary Atwood Room.
-Our current selection is "Open Season" by Archer Mayor.
+We meet on the fourth Monday morning of each month @ 10:30 a.m. in the Mary Atwood Room.
+Our January selection is A Gentleman in Moscow by Amor Towles.
 Copies of the current selection are available for check-out at the Main Desk.
-New Members are always welcome.
+New members are always welcome.
 No registration required.
-Reading List for 2018
+Reading List

 PRINT FROM ANYWHERE: would you believe that you can send a print job from your Internet connected PC, smartphone, tablet or laptop from your home, business or anywhere within the Library to our Print Release Station in Reference.
 To print the document that you sent remotely, come to the Library and find your job in the queue on the Print Release Station.
 Just remember that you will need remember the password that you chose (from the list in the instructions) to print your job.
 All jobs will delete after 48 hours.To use this exciting new service go to the library’s website: www.westfordlibrary.org and click on the link Print From Anywhere or enter the following URL on your browser: http://www.printeron.net/jvfletcher/library